The universal symbols for Awesome Eastern Stuff.

 - The taijitu symbol features in the Judge Dee story, The Haunted Monastery, providing the crucial clue to solving the mystery.
 The symbol is turned on its side, leading the judge to the door to a secret passage.

-- The very title and logo of Cirque du Soleil's Dralion — because the show focuses on Asian acrobatic disciplines.
+- The title and logo of Cirque du Soleil's Dralion — because the show focuses on Asian acrobatic disciplines.
 Specifically, as per the East-meets-West concept, the title and the creature derived from it that appears in the show is a portmentau of "dragon" (East) and "lion" (West).
+(This doesn't make sense once you remember that lions have also been invoked in eastern culture.
+For example, many Chinese restaurants will have two stone lion guardians at the front door.)

 - Appears in the Act II divertissements for The Nutcracker.